-We hear from engineering student Rohit Karajgikar about his year in industry with the Mercedes Formula 1 team.
+We hear from Aerospace Engineering student Rohit Karajgikar about his year in industry with the Mercedes Formula 1 team.

 How did you end up doing your placement?